wokast/RePrimAnd/docsrc/sphinx/installing.rst

 * Doxygen (only for documentation)
 * Sphinx with Breathe extension (only for documentation)
 * Python matplotlib (only for benchmark plots)
+* Python pybind11 package (only for Python bindings)

 Building from Source
 --------------------